 There are two types of external drive: desktop and portable.

-Do you prefer to knuckle down at home or round your bestie’s flat?
+Do you prefer to knuckle down at home or get a group study sesh in round at your bestie’s flat?
 Are you more likely to be found hunched over a library desk or curled up working over a latte in town?

-Before deciding on a desktop or portable drive, consider how likely you are to move around.
+Before deciding on a desktop or portable drive, think about how likely you are to move around.

 Desktop external drives

-Desktop external drives are bigger and heavier than their portable counterparts and need to be plugged in to an external power source to work.
-However, their larger size means they tend to have more capacity than portable drives - at a more student-friendly price tag.
+Desktop hard drives are bigger and heavier than portable ones and need to be plugged into an external power source to work.
+Their larger size means they tend to have more capacity than portable drives though - and at a more student-friendly price tag too.

 We’d recommend…

 The Seagate Expansion External Hard Drive.
-With 6TB of storage and speedy USB 3.0, it’s got more than enough capacity for a degree length’s worth of large-scale projects.
-And to give you peace of mind, if you lose your files to water damage or a natural disaster, Rescue Data Services will help you recover all your hard work.
+With 6TB of storage and speedy USB 3.0, it’s got more than enough room for a degree length’s worth of large-scale projects.
+And if you do accidentally lose your files to water damage or a natural disaster, Rescue Data Services will help you to recover all your hard work.
 Phew.

 Portable external drives

-Portable external drives are designed for life on the go.
-Light and slender, they’re perfect for throwing in your bag or pocket before you head out.
+Portable hard drives are made for life on the go.
+Light and slim, they’re perfect for throwing in your bag or pocket before you head out.

-Unlike desktop external drives that need to be plugged into the mains, portable external drives are powered by your laptop.
-You can access your files wherever, whenever – perfect for making last-minute changes to a presentation outside your lecture theatre.
+Unlike desktop external drives (that need to be plugged into the mains), portable external drives are powered by your laptop.
+You can access your files wherever, whenever.
+Which is perfect for making last-minute changes to a presentation outside your lecture theatre.

 They can be pricier than desktop external drives, but you should still be able to get a hefty 1TB device without breaking the bank – like this Toshiba Canvio Basics Portable Hard Drive.